Ellis-Robinson/book-club-app/README.md

     - A 'Delete' button, which removes the reviews from the database and takes the user to the home page.

     - A 'Cancel' button, which takes the user back to the home page.

+#### Edit Account

+This page has two forms; one for email and username update and one for password update.

+    - 'Email' input
+    - 'Username' input
+    - 'Edit' button which updates the database with the new username and/or email address, logs the user out, and takes them to the log in page.

+    - 'Current Password' input
+    - 'New Password' input
+    - 'Confirm New Password' input
+    - 'Edit Password' button which updates the database with the new password, logs the user out and takes them to the log in page.

+#### Footer

+Each page has the same footer, which contains three social media links at the bottom right:
+    - Instagram
+    - Facebook
+    - Twitter
+Each one will open its respective social media page in a new tab.

 ### future features